-So there was nothing to do in Podgorica, but overall we enjoyed the country.
+So there was nothing to do in Podgorica, but overall we enjoyed the country of Montenegro.
 The coast is absolutely beautiful, and as many other Europeans already know, this is a great budget location for a summer beach holiday.

 Montenegro was definitely on the cheaper end of the scale.
 Prices were a little higher than were we had previously been, but still very manageable.
 A mid-range meal at a restaurant was about €5-7.

-Wifi was everywhere – except the one place I needed it, Podgorica bus station!
+Wifi was everywhere in Montenegro – except the one place I needed it, Podgorica bus station!
 It was available at both Kotor and Budva bus stations, and at every restaurant we ate at.

-Buses between the towns were cheap and ran regularly.
-I found it easy to find information on line, and when we go to the bus stations, there was plenty of information there too, with schedules, arrival and departure screens etc.
+Buses between the towns in Montenegro were cheap and ran regularly.
+I found it easy to find information on line, and when we got to the bus stations, there was plenty of information there too, with schedules, arrival and departure screens etc.

 Rozino Budva No 1, 85310 Budva, Montenegro

 €48 per night